teunisvdh/ProjectApp/REPORT.md

 - As stated above, the VideoInfoRequest class was added.
 Also a SplashActivity was added.
 - The planning was to include a login screen with Firebase and storing all data on Firebase.
 Someone advised me to use SharedPreferences instead, because it is much easier to use.
 - I also added a ChannelItem and ChannelAdapter to show the user wich channels will be used to retrieve videos from.
+- The last important change I made is that the app can be used for all moments instead of just traveling.
+This is because I found out that I wanted to use the app more often not traveling than traveling.